raymon-roos/BYOF-todo/README.md

 A showcase of a particularly involved school exercise/assignment I have been working on.
 This is a still a working progress, and can hardly be called fully featured.
-It serves mostly to display my newly acquired experience with Object Oriented programming.
+It serves mostly to display my newly acquired experience with Object Oriented programming in PHP.

 ## Assignment: